 Are you looking for a great way to practice your speaking skills in French?
 Go to www.sharedtalk.com!
 There you will find native speakers of French (among many other languages) with whom you can practice your speaking skills.
 This is a great way to improve your listening comprehension, too!
 Try it out!
 It's free and all you have to do is sign up!

 I've been re-reading an old copy of Barry Farber's book How to Learn Any Language.
 The copy I have is more than a little out-of-date, as the author talks about the "innovation" of portable audio-cassette players as a language-learning tool.
 The internet has opened up countless new tools for learners of foreign languages.
 If I were to update Farber's book myself, here are the online tools I would add to his list of advice.
 If you would like the details of any language-specific sites or need help navigating the overwhelming amount of available online resources, feel free to contact me through WyzAnt by email to set up a tutoring session.
 (I specialize in tutoring Chinese, Japanese, Spanish, and English, but I have also "dabbled" in other languages).
 Online dictionaries that provide two-way look-up are usually much easier than looking up words in a paper dictionary, especially for character-based languages like Chinese and Japanese.
-Podcasts online are plentiful in many... read more
+Podcasts online are... read more

 Whether you're learning Spanish, French, English, or even new science or social studies vocabulary, developing vocabulary is the key to a world of new conversations.
 When approaching a new set of vocabulary, different techniques work for different kinds of learning.
 Watching movies, listening to music, and interacting with people in the new language are fun and effective means of immersion.
 When you hear unfamiliar terms, sound them out and jot them down to look up later.
 When preparing for a test or working with a textbook, a systematic approach can help reinforce and practice new terms.
 With a new set of thirty words from a textbook chapter, follow these four easy steps to quickly learn up to thirty terms in one sitting: 1.
 Make a list of new words in the target language.
 2. Attempt to translate them on the same line in a second column, using cognates as clues to recall the term in your native language.
 3. After attempting to translate all the vocabulary, use a... read more